sbryngelson/group-docs/group-syllabus/publishing.md

 Please see the [formatting your work](formatting.md) document for how to get started in this direction.
 Having a last-minute writing/editing frenzy generates anxiety and a time commitment that I, for better or worse, cannot handle.

-The reason for this seemingly draconian policy is that carefully reviewing your manuscripts requires _a significant amount of my time_.
+This seemingly draconian policy is based on the fact that carefully reviewing your manuscripts requires a significant amount of my time.
 This is OK.
 It is an important part of my job.
-Still, one set of whole-paper revisions/suggestions on, say, a 10-page manuscript takes me about 6 hours.
+Still, it takes me about 6 hours to complete one set of whole-paper revisions/suggestions on a 10-page manuscript, for example.
 For your first paper (let's pretend it is 10 pages long) will go back and forth with me about 10 to 30 times.
-This is normal in academia and will decrease as both the revisions for that document become more minor and sparse and as your first drafts become closer to publishable.
+This is normal in academia and will decrease as the revisions for that document become more minor and sparse, and your first drafts become closer to publishable.

 __Missing deadlines:__
-When you say you will complete something I request, e.g., "I will send you the slides on Friday," I will expect them on Friday.
+When you say you will complete something I request, e.g., "I will send you the slides on Friday," I expect them on Friday.
-Sometimes, the day you send me something is very important, and current or future grants/papers/etc. could hinge on it.
+Sometimes, the day you send me something is very important, including current or future grants/papers, etc. could hinge on it.
 It will often appear unclear to you if what I asked for is critically important or not a big deal.
 That said, we all regularly underestimate how long something will take, and being perfectly adjusted to how long it will take you to do something is impossible.